sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Ambulance.md

 \end{array}
 $$

 We created a graph on the road network of Bangalore with various locations of the city as vertices.
 The demand of a vertex is the number of accidents which occur in that area.
 The cost of travelling between two vertices is the time it takes to reach one vertex from the other, following the shortest time route.
 All that is left to be done is feed the variables into a solver and get the Xs and Ys.
-We used this software: FLP Spreadsheet Solver
+We used this software: [FLP Spreadsheet Solver](http://verolog.deis.unibo.it/flp-spreadsheet-solver).

 Here is the presentation we gave at XRCI 2015:
 <p align="center"><iframe id="iframe_container" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" width="550" height="400" src="https://prezi.com/embed/yh8vzwj0mmav/?bgcolor=ffffff&amp;lock_to_path=0&amp;autoplay=0&amp;autohide_ctrls=0&amp;landing_data=bHVZZmNaNDBIWnNjdEVENDRhZDFNZGNIUE43MHdLNWpsdFJLb2ZHanI5KzdQNnNzTUhxWVhBZlc4dXRUWjQrRXhnPT0&amp;landing_sign=we7s1YuLpdjkKWx0fe-NQplgR8ibWKoZoZOdvaiKfds"></iframe></p>